 - Salt and freshly ground black pepper

 - 3 3/4 cups dry white wine

 - Dandelion greens, for garnish

 Heat oven to 325 degrees with rack positioned as low as possible.
-To make the green-herb paste, combine garlic, rosemary, oregano, in the bowl of a food processor, pulse to combine.
+To make the green-herb paste, combine garlic, rosemary, oregano, 1 tablespoon salt, and 2 teaspoons freshly ground black pepper in the bowl of a food processor; pulse to combine.
 With machine running, add olive oil through feed tube, and process until just combined but some texture still remains.
 Green-herb paste can be made 1 day ahead and stored in an airtight container, refrigerated, until you're ready to cook the ham.

 To make the ham, you will need a large roasting pan; we used a 14-by-18-inch one.
 If you can cook a 20-pound turkey in the pan, the ham will fit; just make sure the pan fits in your oven.
 Arrange onion rounds in the bottom of the pan.
 Place 8 rosemary sprigs and 2 dozen bay leaves on top of the onions; this onion-herb bed will keep the ham from burning and will make an aromatic gravy.